-Few weeks ago, the Toulouse-based aircraft manufacturer ATR (Avions de Transport Régional) published a press release reporting some of its numbers from 2013 exercise (being a private company, owned by Airbus and Alenia, it does not publish full financial annual report).
+Few weeks ago, the Toulouse-based aircraft manufacturer ATR (Avions de Transport Régional) published a press release reporting some of its numbers for the year 2014 (being a private company, owned by Airbus and Alenia, it does not publish a complete financial annual report).
 Some of the key figures were:

 […] how civil turboprop market is unrelated to the larger and more known turbofan civil aircraft market and how its dynamics are completely unrelated to World GDP growth and thus world air traffic growth. […]